gormlabenz/gaugan2-renderer/README.md

 1. clone this repository and import the Gaugan2Renderer from gaugan2_renderer or use the example in `main.py`
 2. install the dependencies via `pip install -r requirements.txt`
-3. create a folder named `input_folder` and add there the segmentation maps you want to render
+3. create a folder named `input_folder` and add there the segmentation maps as PNG you want to render

 ```python
 from gaugan2_renderer import Gaugan2Renderer # import the gaugan2_renderer class from gaugan2_renderer.py